10 Things to do in Nashville this Spring

 - Take a Timeless Journey — The Ryman Auditorium, also called the “Mother Church of Country Music,” has had artists as diverse as Jon Bon Jovi and Patsy Cline perform on its legendary stage since 1892.
 You can take a backstage tour and record your own song in the Ryman recording studio.
 The stars of the Grand Ole Opry perform every Tuesday, Friday and Saturday night (at the Ryman Auditorium November-January; at the Grand Ole Opry House February-October) with guest appearances by the biggest names in music.
 With 90 years under its belt, it’s the world’s longest-running radio broadcast and shows no signs of slowing down.

 - Nashville's Newest Sounds — Honoring musicians from stars to studio players that represent all genres of music, the Musicians Hall of Fame and Museum is housed in the Nashville Municipal Auditorium.
 From Hank Williams, Sr. to the Red Hot Chili Peppers, Motown to Southern Rock – there is truly something of interest to everyone.
 Pay homage to the Man in Black at the Johnny Cash Museum located on 3rd Avenue.
 Featuring the most comprehensive collection of Johnny Cash artifacts and memorabilia in the world, this is THE Cash venue to visit for all ages.
+Then stroll up to the George Jones Museum on 2nd Avenue, which offers visitors a never-before-seen look into the life and career of the musical icon.

 - Salute — Three U.S. Presidents called Tennessee home - Andrew Jackson, James K. Polk, and Andrew Johnson.
 You can revisit the past at Andrew Jackson's Hermitage: Home of the People's President.
 Polk is buried on the grounds of the historic State Capitol building in downtown Nashville.